Greek ligatures: History

 In early printed Greek from around 1500, many ligatures fashioned after contemporary manuscript hands continued to be used.
 Important models for this early typesetting practice were the designs of Aldus Manutius in Venice, and those of Claude Garamond in Paris, who created the influential Grecs du roi typeface in 1541.
 However, the use of ligatures gradually declined during the 17th and 18th centuries and became mostly obsolete in modern typesetting.
-Among the ligatures that remained in use the longest are the ligature Ȣ for ου, which resembles an o with an u on top, and the abbreviation ϗ for καὶ ('and'), which resembles a κ with a downward stroke on the right.
+Among the ligatures that remained in use the longest are the Omicron-Upsilon ligature Ȣ for ου, which resembles an o with an u on top, and the abbreviation ϗ for καὶ ('and'), which resembles a κ with a downward stroke on the right.
 The ου ligature is still occasionally used in decorative writing, while the καὶ abbreviation has some limited usage in functions similar to the Latin ampersand (&).
 Another ligature that was relatively frequent in early modern printing is a ligature of Ο with ς (a small sigma inside an omicron) for a terminal ος.

 The ligature ϛ for στ, now called stigma, survived in a special role besides its use as a ligature proper.
 It took on the function of a number sign for "6", having been visually conflated with the cursive form of the ancient letter digamma, which had this numeral function.

-Computer encoding
+Unicode

-In the modern computer encoding standard Unicode, the abbreviation ϗ has been encoded since version 3.0 of the standard (1999).
+The abbreviation ϗ has been encoded since Unicode version 3.0 (1999).
 An uppercase version Ϗ was added in version 5.1 (2008).
 A lower and upper case "stigma", designed for its numeric use, is also encoded in Unicode.
 Letters derived from the ου ligature exist for use in Latin, and for Cyrillic, though not for Greek itself.
 Some attempts have been made at recreating typesetting with ligatures in modern computer fonts, either through Unicode-compliant OpenType glyph replacement, or with simpler but non-standardized methods of glyph-by-glyph encoding.